 - Copies of police reports.

 Bad faith claims help protect policyholders from unfair insurers.
-Though it may seem daunting, the process can be made easier by answering a few basic questions for yourself and by consulting a good attorney.
+While the process may seem daunting, it can be simplified by answering a few basic questions and consulting with a skilled attorney.